leoyangyuliang/473_Project1/README.md

     5.Submission:

-        Upload the code and documentation for this project to a new public GitHub repository.To complete your submission, print the next two sheets, fill out the spaces on the first sheet, and submit both sheets to the professor in class by presentation day.
+        Upload the code and documentation for this project to a new public GitHub repository.
+        To complete your submission, print the next two sheets, fill out the spaces on the first sheet, and submit both sheets to the professor in class by presentation day.
 Failure to follow the instructions exactly will incur a 10% penalty on the grade for this assignment.